What exactly is Crowdfunding?

 - Time duration till the campaign will the run

-The web portal keeps a % of the amount raised by the project as a facilitation fees.
-The web portal also keeps a check on the promises made by project owner through a legal binding agreement.
+The web portal keeps a % of the amount raised by the project as facilitation fees.
+The web portal also keeps a check on the promises made by the project owner through a legal binding agreement.

-How successful is Crowdfunding in India?
+How successful is Crowdfunding for startups in India?

 “The global crowdfunding industry generated about $34.4 billion in capital last year.
 No reliable numbers are available for India though it is estimated it accounts for a small fraction of this. “